top of page

 Representative values for range of motion of the cervical, thoracic, and lumbar spine as summarised from the literature.
 (Data from White AA, Panjabi MM: The lumbar spine.
 In: White AA, Panjabi MM, editors: Clinical biomechanics of the spine, ed 2, Philadelphia, 1990, Lippincott.)

 So, to all those out there wondering why their upper back (thoracic) doesn’t bend as much as their lower back; well it’s not supposed to!
-And this is why when we aren’t utilising the maximum range of our entire spine, we will have points that attempt to take up the slack.
+And this is why when we aren’t utilising the maximum range of our entire spine, we will have different areas of our spine that attempt to take up the slack.
 But more on this later.

 This concept of avoiding hinging or compression of the spine at one particular joint throughout a backbend takes us back to our earlier point of bending with mindful movement.
 Improving your mind to muscle connection when training for a backbend will help to: